 noun.

-A pun on 专家, expert, created by Chinese netizens to refer to false experts often used on television or in the news to advance certain agendas rather than the truth.
+A pun on 专家, expert, created by Chinese netizens to refer to false experts often used on television or in the news to advance certain agendas rather than the truth, or to accuse an expert of being a false expert for expressing a disagreeable position or opinion.

 Link to this entry.